 If you are one of the preppers that are dedicated to the Grey man approach, you should know by now that you need to keep cash in your bug out bag if you want to become invisible.
 The purchases you make using cash can’t be tracked electronically and you will be off the radar.

 If you lose your bug out vehicle or if it breaks down on you for whatever reason, you will be forced to continue your journey by foot.
-Things may work in your favor if you keep cash in your bug out bag and you could easily get a ride in a regional emergency.
+Things may work in your favor if you keep cash in your bug out bag.
+You could easily get a ride in a regional emergency.
 If you offer to pay cash, you have much better chances of getting a ride than those offering to barter in exchange for a trip to safety.

 Stay safe and God Bless!